 The Idaho Reading Indicator (IRI) is mandated by the state of Idaho to be administered twice a year; once in the fall and once in the spring.
 The IRI helps to identify the reading skills of each K-3 student.
 The IRI provides school personnel with student reading performance in order for school personnel to provide the necessary interventions to improve student's reading skills.
-During the 2018-2019 school year, the state has adopted a new IRI test, the ISIP by IStation.
-In 2017-2018 TSD 401 students were able to pilot the new ISIP IRI, while also taking the traditional IRI assessment.
-The traditional IRI test was administered by proctors (other than the classroom teacher) who were trained by the district in the administration of the tests.
+The IRI tests are administered by proctors (other than the classroom teacher) who have been trained by their district in the administration of the tests.
 Each assessment is given individually and must take less than 10 minutes.
 Students are required to perform the reading tasks orally with a trained proctor collecting the score.
-The new ISIP assessment that is replacing the traditional IRI is computer based and does not require proctors.
-Students can complete the assessment in the whole group setting and the assessment takes an average of 20 minutes to complete.